elementor/elementor-developers-docs/src/managers/registering-widgets.md

 add_action( 'elementor/widgets/widgets_registered', 'register_new_widgets' );
 ```

-We hook to the `elementor/widgets/widgets_registered` action hook and pass a callback function that imports the new widget files and then registers them with the widget manager.
+This hooks the `elementor/widgets/widgets_registered` action hook and passes a callback function importing the new widget files and registering them with the widget manager.

 ## New Registration Method

-As of Elementor 3.5, developers should use the new way to register widgets:
+As of Elementor 3.5, developers should use the following code to register widgets:

 ```php
 /**